auth0/Auth0.Android/README.md

 WebAuthProvider.clearSession(account)
                 .start(MainActivity.this, logoutCallback);

-// Define somewhere in the code the callback BaseCallback logoutCallback = new BaseCallback<Void, Auth0Exception>() {
+//Declare the callback that will receive the result BaseCallback logoutCallback = new BaseCallback<Void, Auth0Exception>() {
     @Override
     public void onFailure(Auth0Exception exception) {